ShimaaBetah/fillet-o-neumann/README.md

 ## Test Using Docker

-Docker will gurantee more consistency and make sure you are in a isolated enviroment and not affected by your local machine
+Docker will guarantee more consistency and make sure you are in a isolated enviroment and not affected by your local machine

  ```bash
  > docker build -t fillet .